-DUE TO OUR LIMITED OPERATING HISTORY, WE MAY HAVE DIFFICULTY BOTH IN ACCURATELY PREDICTING OUR FUTURE SALES AND APPROPRIATELY BUDGETING FOR OUR EXPENSES
+DUE TO OUR LIMITED OPERATING HISTORY, WE MAY HAVE DIFFICULTY BOTH IN ACCURATELY PREDICTING OUR FUTURE REVENUES AND APPROPRIATELY BUDGETING FOR OUR EXPENSES

-We were incorporated in 1996, did not begin generating revenues until the second quarter of 1998 and have rapidly expanded our product lines in recent years.
+We were incorporated in 1996 and did not begin generating revenues until the second quarter of 1998.
 As a result, we have only a short history from which to predict future revenues.
-This limited operating experience, combined with the rapidly evolving nature of the markets in which we sell our products and other factors which are beyond our control, reduce our ability to accurately forecast quarterly or annual revenues.
+This limited operating experience combined with the rapidly evolving nature of the markets in which we sell our products, as well as other factors which are beyond our control, reduce our ability to accurately forecast quarterly or annual revenues.
 Additionally, because most of our expenses are fixed in the short term or incurred in advance of anticipated revenues, we may not be able to decrease our expenses in a timely manner to offset any shortfall of revenues.
-During fiscal 2001, despite our reduced level of revenues relative to fiscal 2000, we expanded our staffing and increased our expenses in anticipation of future sales growth.
-If our sales do not increase as and to the extent that we anticipated, we likely will incur significant losses due to our higher expense levels.
+During fiscal year 2000, we expanded our staffing and increased our expense levels in anticipation of future sales growth.
+If our sales do not increase, we expect to incur significant losses, due to our higher expense levels.